JoaoEdison/ocrc/README.md

 ## Overview

-Is a program that trains an artificial neural network based on a set of images, subsequently recognizes new images provided to the network.
+A program that trains an artificial neural network based on a set of images and subsequently recognizes new images provided to the network.

-It is only possible to read 128x128 png images, grayscale or pallete types.
+It is only possible to read grayscale or pallete type PNG images with dimensions of 128x128 pixels.
 Until now, it only runs on Linux.

-The `weights` file contains the weights and biases of the network, which have already been trained for recognition on [Chars74K](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) EnglishFnt dataset, more specifically on the first half of the first 36 samples.
+The `weights` file contains pre-trained weights and biases of the neural network.
+These weights were trained for recognition using the [Chars74K](http://www.ee.surrey.ac.uk/CVSSP/demos/chars74k/) EnglishFnt dataset, specifically on the first half of the first 36 samples.

 ## Requirements